Multidimensional Scaling for Big Data: Simulation study

 Divide-and-conquer MDS and fast MDS have an additional parameter each: the number $c$ of connecting points in divide-and-conquer MDS, and the number $s$ of sampling points in fast MDS.
-Both $c$ and $s$ must be greater than or equal to the number $r$ of columns required for the MDS configuration. \citeN{Yang06afast} use $s=2r$, and we do the same when fixing $c$.
-Using lower values for $c$ or $s$ could lead to incorrect MDS configurations, as there would be very few points on which to base the Procrustes transformations.
-On the other hand, using larger values for $c$ or $s$ would lengthen the time of the algorithms.
+Both $c$ and $s$ must be greater than or equal to the number $r$ of columns required for the MDS configuration. \citeN{Yang06afast} {used} $s=2r$, but we have chosen more conservative values: $s=c=5r$.
+Using lower values for $c$ or $s$ could {have led} to incorrect MDS configurations, as there would {have been} very few points on which to base the Procrustes transformations.
+On the other hand, using larger values for $c$ or $s$ would {have lengthened} the time of the algorithms.